 Our practice is to fund the pension plans in amounts sufficient to meet the minimum requirements of U.S. federal laws and regulations.
-Additional discretionary funding may be provided as deemed appropriate.
-For the years ended December 31, 2019, 2018, and 2017, we made cash contributions to our pension plans totaling \$5.2 million, \$26.1 million, and \$2.2 million, respectively.
+For the years ended December 31, 2020, 2019, and 2018, we made cash contributions to our pension plans totaling \$12.8 million, \$5.2 million, and \$26.1 million, respectively.
+During 2020, cash contributions include \$11.4 million for the 2020 Repurchases and \$0.6 million of lease payments.
 During 2019, cash contributions include \$3.6 million for the 2019 Repurchase and \$1.1 million of lease payments.
 During 2018, cash contributions include a \$20.0 million discretionary contribution, \$4.0 million for the 2018 Repurchase, and \$1.5 million of lease payments.
-Cash contributions during 2017 include \$1.4 million of lease payments.
-While we have no federally required contributions for 2020, we expect to make cash contributions of approximately \$2 million to our pension plans.
-These contributions reflect benefit payments to plan participants of our nonqualified salaried pension plans and lease payments for properties we have contributed to our qualified defined benefit pension plan.
+After the Plan Termination, we will have no federally required contributions to the Pension Plan.
+For 2021, we expect to make cash contributions of approximately \$0.4 million to our nonqualified pension plans, reflecting benefit payments to plan participants.
+Nonqualified pension benefit payments are paid by the company.

-Qualified pension benefit payments are paid from plan assets, while nonqualified pension benefit payments are paid by the company.
-The following benefit payments are expected to be paid to plan participants (in thousands):
+The following benefit payments are expected to be paid to nonqualified plan participants (in thousands):